Biological Systems Unit

 Professor Igor Goryanin

 One of the challenges of this technology is scaling up.
-The Unit has been working with a local Awamori (Okinawa unique spirit) distillery for the past eight years to treat rice wash and distillery wastewater.
-David Simpson received Tech Pioneer grant from OIST Business Development Section and continued his challenges to treat Awamori rice and distillery wastes for mid-and small factories with newly developed reactors.
-The Unit continued with technology development for in-house anion exchange membrane under OIST POC II project to be utilize for cost down for the scale up system.
-The results are protected by patents (Separator of Microbial Fuel Cells and Phosphate removal system).
+The Unit has been working with a local Awamori (Okinawa unique spirit) distillery for the past nine years to treat rice wash and distillery wastewater.
+David Simpson, Tech Pioneer Fellow from OIST Business Development Section continued to apply his newly developed reactors for the treatment of Awamori rice and distillery wastes for mid- and small factories and established a start-up company “Watasumi”.

-Lastly, the Unit continued developing organics, odor, nitrogen, and phosphate removal technology from raw and aerated swine wastewater using biocathode system.
-The demonstration reactors were monitored at the Okinawa Prefecture Glassland and Livestock Research Center and improvements were made.
-We focus on the scaling up of the technology and sleeking for the additional funding and collaborations.
+The Unit continued developing technology for removing organics, odor, nitrogen, and phosphate from raw and aerated swine wastewater using biocathode system.
+The 65L demonstration reactors were monitored at the Okinawa Prefecture Grassland and Livestock Research Center and improvements were made.
+We have received established a new collaboration with NIKKO company who produce and sell Jokaso (a Japanese registered domestic wastewater treatment system), and together designed a scale-up reactor with improved water engineering technology and received various advice on commercialization.
+We focus on the scaling up of the technology and seeking additional funding and collaborations.

 - Dr. Mami Kainuma, Group Leader